granthale/wip-book/content/Notes/LLMs can act as a revision & extension copilot.md

 A more built out version could include "you might also ask..." and include several extensions of your current question.

-For a non-embedded example of this, see Mark Nagleberg's [[GPT LLM Copilot Example]].
+For a non-embedded example of this, see Mark Nagleberg's [[Mark Nagelberg GPT x Anki Copilot]].